DIY Easter Play Dough Gift Idea

 If you are looking for some chocolate free Easter basket ideas look no further.
-Here is an awesome Easter playdough gift idea that will keep the kids super happy without the sugar-rush of Easter.
+Here is an awesome Easter play dough gift idea that will keep the kids super happy without the sugar-rush of Easter.
 You can DIY it as it’s so easy to make.
 This is a great cost-effective gift that will continue to bring joy to your kids long after the chocolate frenzy of Easter has passed.
+Play dough is one of the best sensory activities for kids so why not give it as a gift for Easter.

 (This post probably contains affiliate links.
 See the disclosure policy for more information.
 You can find the disclosure policy here.)